26 June 2020

 The policy report outlines the key findings and implications of the research for policy makers, which include:

-If you would like to find out more about this research or discuss the implications, please contact Dr Clare Thomas, Research Fellow in the National Institute for Health Research (NIHR) Health Protection Research Unit in Behavioural Science and Evaluation, University of Bristol and the NIHR Applied Research Collaboration West (firstname.lastname@example.org).
+If you would like to find out more about this research or discuss the implications, please contact Dr Clare Thomas, Research Fellow in the National Institute for Health and Care Research (NIHR) Health Protection Research Unit in Behavioural Science and Evaluation, University of Bristol and the NIHR Applied Research Collaboration West (firstname.lastname@example.org).

 PolicyBristol is hosting a webinar: “Drugs, data, harm reduction and human rights” on 2 July from 2pm to 4pm.
 Register via Eventbrite